p-hather/Technical-Exercise-for-PSN/README.md

 - **Potential Improvements**
     - Add option to pass query string to `query_db`, as well as filepath.
     - `logging.log` would be a better choice than `print` for production code.
+    - Standardise choice of CamelCase vs snake_case for database

 ### `store_api.py`